 At the discretion of the University, a personal leave of absence may be granted for up to one year for students in good academic standing and for compelling reasons.
+Good academic standing means that the student's current work in all courses meets or exceeds the minimum expected published GPA of the program in order to matriculate.
 The request form is available on the Samuel Merritt University website (www.samuelmerritt.edu).
 Students must clear with financial services and financial aid before receiving approval from the department chair or program director.
 For financial aid recipients, under federal guidelines, a student on leave of absence is considered withdrawn from the University.
 A leave of absence guarantees enrollment upon the student's return but does not ensure placement in specific coursework.
 A physical examination is required prior to re-entry.
 All prior account balances must be cleared and the student must reapply for financial aid.
+The specific program may require a form of remediation for certain courses prior to students return (see program handbook for details).
 A student must submit a written request for re-entry to the Office of the Registrar a minimum of 60 days prior to re-entry.
 Students will be charged the current tuition rate upon return.
+Samuel Merritt University will withdraw the student from the program and University if the student does not return by the indicated year and term.